audioalt1/croesus-audio/README.md

 # Croesus Audio

-Croesus Audio provides audio alerts for the first mechanics during gathering in 4man (usually until gathering from the main node has ended).
+Croesus Audio provides audio alerts for the first mechanics during gathering in 4man (usually until gathering for repairing statues has ended).